 As with any creative endeavor, there is no way to find out how your ideas will work without drafting and experimenting.
 In your quest of finding the appropriate color scheme, you need to create multiple drafts with your palette suggestions and see which works best.
 It’s good to step away from your work and sleep on it to refresh your perspective.

 Don’t overthink it.
 Keep your color scheme simple.
 A monochromatic palette is a great starting point for beginners since you’d only be working with one color.
-For more advanced users, try not to work with more than 4 colors, anchor your design in one dominant color and use the others for support.
+For more advanced users, try not to work with more than four colors; anchor your design in one dominant color and use the others for support.

-When using multiple charts and graphs, pay attention and make sure to be consistent throughout the presentation when referring to the same groups.
+When using multiple charts and graphs, make sure to be consistent throughout the presentation when referring to the same groups.
 It keeps the document neat and organized and helps the reader follow along.